cody-mar10/protein_set_transformer/README.md

 ### Use PST for genome embeddings and contextualized protein embeddings

 Use the `pst predict` command with the input graph-formatted protein embeddings and trained model checkpoint.
 The test run above shows the minimum flags needed.
 You can also use `pst predict -h` to see what options are available.

+## Manuscript

+- Talk about `manuscript/` folder
+- Talk about submodules that are associated with manuscript analyses